mohaned-abid/search-engine/README.md

 And deployed the app in docker (creating a custom dockerfile).

-and then hosted the project on  AWS
+and then hosting the project on  AWS

 used technologies:  PHP, javascript, AJAX, elasticsearch , docker , kubernetes , AWS.